linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥😍🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😊☺️😊☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😌🫥☺️🫥☺️🫥😌🫥😌🫥🫥😌

-.Certainly!
-Below is the updated version of the code with the required changes.
-The **Pushbullet token** has been replaced by an **email for verification**, and the **user deletion process** is now handled within the MongoDB database rather than through an external script.
+Certainly!
+Here's the updated version of the code with the required changes, where **Pushbullet** now uses the **email for verification** instead of the user ID.

 ---